mooori/near-benchmarking/README.md

 2. Execute `just csa` to create accounts.
 3. Execute `just bmnf` to run the benchmark.

+Note that OS default limits on the number of file descriptors might be too tight.
+The limit can be queried with `ulimit -n` and it should be larger than the value passed to `--channel-buffer-size`.
+Roughly speaking because each connection to the RPC requires a file descriptor.
+The limit can be increased with `ulimit -n <number>`.
+Exceeding the limit results in `Too many open file` errors.

 # Unlimited config

 - Modify `genesis.json`: